Elbert, Colorado

 Elbert is an unincorporated town, a post office, and a census-designated place (CDP) located in and governed by Elbert County, Colorado, United States.
 The CDP is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area.
 The Elbert post office has the ZIP Code 80106.
-At the United States Census 2010, the population of the Elbert CDP was 230, while the population of the 80106 ZIP Code Tabulation Area was 4,232 including adjacent areas.
+At the United States Census 2020, the population of the Elbert CDP was 188.

 History

 The Elbert post office has been in operation since 1875.
 The community takes its name from Elbert County.

 The most significant flood events in Elbert County occurred in 1935, 1965, 1997, and 1999.
 The most damaging flood was in 1935, when flooding on Kiowa Creek destroyed three-fourths of the structures location in Elbert and resulted in nine deaths, seven of them in Elbert.
 All bridges were lost, 59 buildings were destroyed, water was 8 to 15 ft deep, and there were 5 ft of sand.
 Three-fourths of the town of Elbert was destroyed and not rebuilt.

 On 11 January 1998 a fireball was seen over Elbert County.
-On 4 March 2000 a stone of 680.5 g was found in a field by the five year old Dustin Riffel on the property of his family.
+On 4 March 2000 a stone of 680.5 g was found in a field by the-five-year old Dustin Riffel on the property of his family.
 It was officially named "Elbert" and it was classified as an ordinary chondrite LL6.

-On June 15, 2009, at 1:46 pm, a large three quarter mile-wide, EF2 tornado touched down in rural fields west of the town.
+On June 15, 2009, at 1:46 p.m., a large three-quarter mile-wide, EF2 tornado touched down in rural fields west of the town.
 The tornado came within 2 mi of the town at its closest.
 The tornado destroyed a barn at a farm and damaged an airplane hangar.

 Today

 In Elbert today you can find a small community with a lot of ranchers and farmers.
-The Elbert School was rebuilt and is one of the nicest schools in the state of Colorado.
+The Elbert School was rebuilt.